tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 : The Credential's public key, a DER-encoded {{X.690}} SubjectPublicKeyInfo as defined in
 {{RFC5280}}.

-The Delegated Credential has the following structure:
+The DelegatedCredential has the following structure:

 ~~~~~~~~~~
    struct {